How to Get Donations From These Five Types of Donors

 I’m raising funds and awareness for cerebral palsy and thought you might be interested in supporting my fundraiser.
 I’ve been following your daughter’s story, and her resilience after diagnosis is inspiring.
 Any amount you give will help me fight for people living with cerebral palsy.
 Here’s the link: [insert link].”

 4. Community crusaders

-Your street, neighborhood, town—and its many niche communities—are filled with community crusaders.
-These benevolent guardian angels do everything from organizing park cleanups and community improvement projects to cheering on local amateur sports teams.
-They love their neighborhood and don’t hesitate to invest in it.
+Your street, neighbourhood, town—and its many niche communities—are filled with community crusaders.
+These benevolent guardian angels do everything from organizing park cleanups and community improvement projects to cheer local amateur sports teams.
+They love their neighbourhood and don’t hesitate to invest in it.
 Show them how your fundraiser will benefit the community, and ask for their advice in reaching others.

 Example message to a community crusader:

 I recently started a fundraiser to help clean up [local place].
 As I’m sure you’ve seen, the piles of trash are both unattractive and damaging to our local habitat.
 A donation of any amount will help us restore the beauty to our community.
 I welcome any help or advice you can offer.
 Here’s the link: [insert link].”

 5. Big fish

 In fundraising, big fish are foundations, corporations, and local businesses—donors that can give more money than individuals.
 The key to approaching big fish is to show, first, how your cause lines up with their mission (this can be their central mission or their philanthropic mission) and, second, that supporting your cause will give them a halo in the community.
 In certain cases, be prepared to offer naming rights and other perks to create a win-win for your cause and the donor.